mehrabix/spring-dynamic-graphql/README.md

 - Adding scheduled tasks for report generation
 - Implementing export services for different file formats

-## GraphQL Subscriptions
+## GraphQL Subscriptions (Planned Feature)

+> **Note:** These subscription features are defined in the GraphQL schema but may not be fully implemented in the current version.

-The application supports real-time data updates through GraphQL Subscriptions.
-These can be tested using GraphiQL's subscription support.
+The application's schema supports real-time data updates through GraphQL Subscriptions.
+These could be tested using GraphiQL's subscription support when implemented.

 ### Product Updated Subscription